aureliusenterprise/m4i_atlas_core/m4i_atlas_core/entities/atlas/README.md

 #### From JSON to Instance

-You can convert it to an `Entity` instance using the `from_json` method.
+You can convert JSON data to an `Entity` instance using the `from_json` method.
 Suppose you have the following JSON representation of a data domain:

 ```json
 {